JL1172/JL1172/README.md

 <h3 align="center">A passionate Full Stack developer from America</h3>

 > [!IMPORTANT]
-> I have 100's of untracked commits because I ended up not configuring my machine's user.email git configuration and therefore, I have so many commits that have not been tracked.
-The number is not reflective of how much I've commited this year.

 - ⚡ Interested in my projects?
 I have organized everything into starred lists on my profile, feel free to check them all out.

-- 🔭 I’m currently working on an extensive [CRM]

 - 🌱 I’m currently learning **Sprint Boot**

-- 🤝 I’m looking for help with **My Java Compiler**
+- 🤝 I’m looking for help with **My Java Compiler** and my project that aims to bring static typing to javascript

 - 👨‍💻 Almost All of my projects are available at [this link](https://jl1172-portfolio.vercel.app/)